martinring/eval-lang/README.md

 - **Statically Typed**

-  As opposed to many Mainstream languages like Java, C#, C++, etc. for which soundness of the type system cannot be proven, eval has a verifiably sound **and** complete but yet flexible static type system, which is strictly more powerful than Hindley-Milner type systems and features:
+  As opposed to many mainstream languages like Java, C#, C++, etc. for which soundness of the type system cannot be proven, eval has a verifiably sound **and** complete but yet flexible static type system, which is strictly more powerful than Hindley-Milner type systems and features: